|Theodore Roosevelt 1858-1919|

 50th Reunion (6)

 Welcome to the Roosevelt High School Class of 1962 website, a work in progress.
 At this time, our site contains 76 pages.
 The numbers that follow some of the maroon links on the left, indicate the number of pages devoted to that topic.
 We hope you enjoy this website.
 Please feel free to revisit often; and if you have any comments or questions, you may complete the Feedback form or email the webmaster via the link at the bottom of each page.
 We invite you to please sign or view our Guest Book and to drop us a line.

 Photos from the 70thth Birthday Party will be published on this website.
-If you take pictures and would enjoy seeing them on the site, please send or email them to me: email@example.com.
+If you took pictures and would enjoy seeing them on the site, please send or email them to me: firstname.lastname@example.org.